What Is the Cost of Living in Atlanta, Georgia?

 - 3-Course Meal for 2 at a Mid-range Restaurant: $50.00

 - Combo Meal at McDonalds or Equivalent: $7.00

 - 12 Ounces of Coke or Pepsi: $1.87

 5. Miscellaneous Costs

-Finally, let’s look at some miscellaneous items you may want to add to your budget that affect the cost of living in Atlanta.
+Check out these miscellaneous items you may want to add to your budget that affects the cost of living in Atlanta.

 For example, if you like working out, you won’t have to look far for a gym in Atlanta.
 Again, Numbeo puts the average monthly price for a gym membership at just $35.

 Another great way to stay active and get to know the city is by exploring Atlanta’s rich history.
-Fortunately, many popular attractions – like the Martin Luther King, Jr. National Historic Center – don’t charge admission.
-Others, like the Jimmy Carter Presidential Library only charge visitors $12 (it’s free for those who are 16 and under).
+Fortunately, many popular attractions – like the Martin Luther King, Jr. National Historical Center – don’t charge admission.
+Others, like the Jimmy Carter Presidential Library, only charge visitors $12 (it’s free for those who are 16 and under).

 You can also pay just $76 for an Atlanta CityPass which will grant you admission for nine days to: